 1 Choose Your Needle

 Use a needle with the smallest eye possible.
-Remember the size of the needle will determine the size of the hole.
+Remember, the needle’s size will determine the hole’s size.

 This can be difficult when using embroidery cotton as the eye has to be large enough to thread.
-You can reduce the size of the eye of the needle by using one with a more elongated eye than a round one.
+You can reduce the needle’s eye size by using one with a more elongated eye than a round one.
 Using a needle threader will help you pass the cotton through smaller eyes.

-If you are not using the pre-punched hole method then make sure you use a sharp needle as it will need to pierce the paper.
+If you are not using the pre-punched hole method, make sure you use a sharp needle, as it will need to pierce the paper.

 2 Large Stitches

 Again as with sewing paper on a machine, a larger stitch length works best.
-If the gap between your stitch holes is too small then the paper will easily tear.
+The paper will easily tear if the gap between your stitch holes is too small.

 3 Choosing Your Paper

-All kinds of paper can be hand-stitched but if it is too flimsy it will need to be re-enforced (see below).
-Hand-stitched paper is handled a lot more than machined stitched paper and will need to be stronger and stiffer as it will crease more.
+All kinds of paper can be hand-stitched, but if it is too flimsy, it must be reinforced (see below).
+Hand-stitched paper is handled much more than machined stitched paper and will need to be stronger and stiffer as it creases more.
 Cardstock and heavy paper are best for cross-stitched embroidery.

 4 Pre-Punching Your Holes

-Or if you have a sewing machine you can use that to pre-punch the holes by following the pattern with the needle but no thread.
+Or, if you have a sewing machine, you can pre-punch the holes by following the pattern with the needle but with no thread.

 5. Or Strengthen Your Paper